Aging in the Flow Dynamics of Dense Suspensions of Contactless Microparticles: Results

 \subsection{Flow Dynamics at High Péclet Number}

 We finally investigated whether piles with a higher Péclet number (\(Pe_\mathrm{g} \approx 264\)) undergo aging.
-Figure ~\ref{fig:FigXI}a shows the flow dynamics of piles formed with suspension~III and tilted to \(\theta_{\mathrm{start}}~=~\ang{5}\).
-The first observation is that flow still occurs at angles below the angle of repose expected for athermal systems, but it proceeds much slower than in the case of lower \(Pe_\mathrm{g}\).
+Figure~\ref{fig:FigVIII}a shows the flow dynamics of piles formed with suspension~III and tilted to \(\theta_{\mathrm{start}}~=~\ang{5}\).
+The first observation is that flow still occurs at angles below the angle of repose expected for athermal systems (\(\theta^* \approx \ang{5.8}\)), but it proceeds much slower than in the case of lower \(Pe_\mathrm{g}\).
 The higher weight of the particles compared to their thermal agitation results in a significantly longer time for the pile to relax~\cite{berut2019brownian}.

-The impact of the waiting time \(t_\mathrm{w}\) on these thermally driven flows manifests as a slower initial flow and a delay which persist, and even becomes more pronounced, during the creep flow.
-As observed at low $Pe_\mathrm{g}$, the starting time $t_\mathrm{s}$ increases logarithmically with \(t_\mathrm{w}\) (Figure ~\ref{fig:FigXI}b).
+The impact of the waiting time \(t_\mathrm{w}\) on these thermally driven flows manifests as a slower initial flow and a delay that persists, and even becomes more pronounced, during the creep flow.
+As observed at low $Pe_\mathrm{g}$, the start time $t_\mathrm{s}$ increases logarithmically with \(t_\mathrm{w}\) (Fig.~\ref{fig:FigVIII}b).

-Consistently, the role of gravity in erasing the effects of aging becomes evident when the piles are initially tilted to an angle above the athermal angle of repose (\(\theta_{\mathrm{start}}~=~\ang{30}\)), as illustrated in Figure ~\ref{fig:FigIX}.
-The influence of \(t_\mathrm{w}\) appears only as a slight increase in the start time (Figure ~\ref{fig:FigX}a), but is quickly erased by the avalanche itself.
-The flow profiles rapidly converge in less than $\sim 100$ seconds, regardless of how long the pile had been at rest.
-This is further reflected by the mean avalanche speed \(\langle \dot{\theta}_\mathrm{a} \rangle\), which remains essentially unchanged with \(t_\mathrm{w}\) in this case (Figure ~\ref{fig:FigX}b).
+Consistently, the role of gravity in erasing the effects of aging becomes evident when the piles are initially tilted to an angle above the athermal angle of repose (\(\theta_{\mathrm{start}}~=~\ang{30}\)), as illustrated in Figure~\ref{fig:FigIX}.
+The influence of \(t_\mathrm{w}\) appears only as a slight increase in the start time (Fig.~\ref{fig:FigX}a), but is quickly erased by the avalanche itself.
+The flow profiles rapidly converge in less than $\sim 100$ seconds, and the mean avalanche speed \(\langle \dot{\theta}_\mathrm{a} \rangle\) remains essentially unchanged with \(t_\mathrm{w}\) in this case (Fig.~\ref{fig:FigX}b).

+Note that, after the avalanche, the creep regime proceeds extremely slowly and appears to converge around the athermal angle of repose \(\theta^* \approx \ang{5.8}\), as shown in Figure~\ref{fig:FigIX}.
+This suggests a transition from avalanche to creep similar to that observed at low \(Pe_\mathrm{g}\), without any effect of \(t_\mathrm{w}\).
+However, at high \(Pe_\mathrm{g}\), the creep is too slow to fully develop within the time-frame of the experiment, and therefore neither the crossing angle \(\theta_\mathrm{x}\) nor the mean creep speed \(\langle \dot{\theta}_\mathrm{c} \rangle\) can be measured\footnote{At high \(Pe_\mathrm{g}\), we expect that after the avalanche regime a creep flow would develop and persist below the athermal angle of repose \(\theta^*\).
+This idea is supported by the existence of a creep regime when the suspension is tilted from \(\theta_\mathrm{start} = \SI{5}{\degree}\) (see Fig.~\ref{fig:FigVIII}).
+However, the full characterization of this regime would require timescales that are too long to be accessed in the present experiments.}.

 Taken together, our observations at low and high Péclet numbers show that sedimented piles exhibit aging while at rest prior to flow, manifesting itself as a logarithmic increase in characteristic parameters such as start time and mean flow speed.
 These effects are clearly stronger when the flow is thermally driven, and remain visible even more than one hour after flow initiation.
 Interestingly, when the flow is driven by gravity (\textit{i.e.}, initiated above the athermal angle of repose), the aging-induced delays tend to vanish over time, making the differences between flow curves with different waiting times progressively less pronounced as the flow proceeds.